 On successful completion of the course students will be able to:

-1. Be able to understand the concepts of computer systems and information systems;
+1. Understand the concepts of computer systems and information systems;

-3. Be able to identify their data management needs and effectively manage their data resources;
+3. Identify their data management needs and effectively manage their data resources;

-4. Be able to make effective use of various data management tools and other appropriate software tools.
+4. Make effective use of various data management tools and other appropriate software tools.